areiter128/EPC9143-REV4/README.md

   * Output Voltage: 3.3 V
   * Switching Frequency:	500 kHz
   * Control Frequency:	500 kHz
-  * Cross-Over Frequency: ~15 kHz (depends on VIN and if AGM is on/off)
+  * Cross-Over Frequency: ~15 kHz (depends on VIN and if AGC is on/off)
   * Phase Margin: ~ 50°

 **Required Hardware:**